Chiv2-Community/zero-infra-mod-registry/README.md

 poetry run python -m zero_infra_mod_registry.main init <repo_url>
 ```

-This command both adds the repository to the package list and initializes it by fetching its metadata.
+This command both fetches the repository metadata and adds it to the registry index in a single step.

 Example with custom paths:
 ```